EasyNavigation/easynavigation.github.io/build_install/index.rst

 Build & Install
 =================

-This page explains how to install and build the **EasyNavigation (EasyNav)** framework.
+This page explains how to install and build the **EasyNavigation (EasyNav)** framework and how to set up your development environment.
-If you are new here, start with :doc:`../getting_started/index` for a high‑level overview, then return to this guide to set up your development environment.

 .. contents:: On this page
    :local: